-Over the past few months, the subject of sexual assault has received an enormous amount of media attention after it was revealed that a powerful Hollywood producer had allegedly been sexually assaulting actresses for many years.
-After this initial discovery, a flood of sexual assault allegations not only swept the film and television industry, but also in the political realm and in places of business.
+Ever since a wide array of accusations from Hollywood producer Harvey Weinstein have been brought to light a few months ago, the #MeToo movement and the subject of sexual assault has attracted an enormous amount of media attention, as well as a flood of sexual assault allegations not only swept the film and television industry, but also in the political realm and in places of business.

-Although these types of incidents are generally handled through the criminal justice system, there are several avenues in which these victims can also recover through civil actions.
+Although sexual assault cases are generally handled through the criminal justice system, the civil court offers them an opportunity to recover monetary damages.
 The following is an overview of civil actions available to sexual assault victims.